Mutant Madness1 of 12

 Xavier’s death – at the hands of his heir apparent, no less – further splintered mutantkind into two factions, one lead by Wolverine, in service of Xavier’s dream, and one lead by Cyclops, now branded a mutant terrorist.
 While there was already a rift – or schism, as it were – between Cyclops and Wolverine, the death of Xavier made them full-on enemies.

 As for Cyclops, he died of M-Pox, caused by the Terrigen Mist.
-But there's good news - his time displaced younger self is still out there fighting the good fight in X-Men: Blue.
+But there's good news - his time displaced younger self is still out there fighting the good fight in X-Men: Blue, while Xavier was recently revived - with a twist - in Astonishing X-Men.

 After her connection to “chaos magic” (and some behind the scenes manipulation by Dr. Doom) lead Wanda Maximoff to kill many of her fellow Avengers and fragment reality, temporarily creating a world where mutants were a dominant force.